abdnh/anki-deck-last-review-time/README.md

 See _Tools > Add-ons > Config_ for customizing the color and the date format.

+## Download

+You can download the add-on from AnkiWeb: https://ankiweb.net/shared/info/504609572

 ## Changelog

 See [CHANGELOG.md](CHANGELOG.md) for a list of changes.